City Museum: 1st floor

 The original part of the museum, the first floor is home to a life-size Bowhead Whale that guests can walk through to view a large fish tank from the mezzanine.
-Also on the first floor are a number of tunnels that run across the ceiling, hiding above a sea of fiberglass insulation cut to give the impression of icicles.
+Also on the first floor are a number of tunnels that run across the ceiling, hiding above a sea of aircraft Kevlar cut to give the impression of icicles.
 To get into these, one can climb up a giant Slinky, which is an old refrigerating coil (donated by Anheuser-Busch), or through a tree house, that now spans all the way to the third floor, which leads into a giant hollowed-out tree and a cabin on the other side of the floor.
 The floor itself is covered with the largest continuous mosaic in the US, which morphs its way up columns.
 In one area is a tunnel known as the "Underground Whaleway" which runs beneath the floor and into the "Original Caves."

 One of the museum's most popular attractions, the Enchanted Caves and Shoe Shafts run through the center of the museum all the way to the 10th floor.
 Opened in 2003, the Caves are an elaborate system of tunnels hand-sculpted by Bob Cassilly and his crew.
 Since 2007, the Caves have also contained a 1924 Wurlitzer Pipe Organ from the Rivoli Theater in New York City.
 The Shoe Shafts were developed from structures built for the International Shoe distribution operation.
 To get the shoes from various floors to the loading dock, staff would place the shoes on spiral shafts.
 The Shafts opened in 2003 with one three-story spiral slide.
 Five years later, the museum added a ten-story slide that starts at the roof and leads down to the Caves' entrance.
-There is also a five-story slide and additional ten-story slide.
+Two other slides have since been added: one 5-story and one 10-story.